Here is the Director Statement:

 Bigleow starts the film with a quote: "War is a drug."
 She said she was inspired by Chris Hedges' work, "War is the Force that Gives us Meaning."

-Another journalist remarked that the actors looked much smaller in person, and asked if they had worked out to prepare for the roles.
+One journalist remarked that the actors looked much smaller in person, and asked if they had worked out to prepare for the roles.
 (And they really did look much smaller!
 In the movie, they seemed huge!)
 Only one had, Brian Geraghty (originally from New Jersey:) -- but they all gave great performances, every one of them.
 The film was shot in Jordan, right next to Iraq, during a heat wave.
-The temperature was 125 degrees, and the suit that Jeremy Renner wore to disfuse bombs weighed 80 pounds.
+The temperature was 125 degrees, and the suit that Jeremy Renner wore to diffuse bombs weighed 80 pounds.

 Ciao from the Venice Film Festival,